Canop/broot/README.md

 ![mv](img/20191112-mv.png)

-Most often you move your files in the blind.
+Without broot you move your files in the blind.
 You do a few `ls` before, then your manipulation, and maybe you check after.

 You can instead do it without losing the view of the file hierarchy.

-Move, copy, rm, mkdir, are built in and you can add your own shortcuts.
+`mv`, `cp`, `rm`, `mkdir`, are built in and you can add your own shortcuts.

 ### Apply a standard or personal shortcut to a file